suztopp/customerapiapplication/README.md

 You will need:

 Java 17
-Maven (if not using IntelliJ)
+Maven

 Once repository is cloned, it's suggested to use INTELLIJ as the IDE when running the Customer Api Application.

-Open the project in your IDE, and run the following command:
+### Open the project in your IDE, and run the following command:

 mvn clean install

+### To run the application

+mvn spring-boot:run

-To run the Unit Tests written for the application run the following command:
+### To run the Unit Tests written for the application run the following command:

 mvn clean test